kontza/spooky-trail/README.md

 The actual setup operation of changing the terminal background requires a chain of three operations.

 ### The First Link In The Chain: SSH Config
-Use SSH's `SetEnv` to store metadata about the theme to use, add a `LocalCommand` to run the next link's script, and finally permit local commands with `PermitLocalCommand`.
+Use SSH's `SetEnv` to store metadata about the theme to use, add `LocalCommand` to run the next link's script, and finally permit local commands with `PermitLocalCommand`.
 As an example:
 ```
 Host somehost
     PermitLocalCommand yes